What Is Patent Ductal Arteriosus?

-In normal circulation, the right side of the heart pumps blood through the pulmonary arteries to the lungs.
+In normal circulation, the right side of the baby’s heart pumps blood through the pulmonary arteries to their lungs.
 There, it picks up oxygen.
 The blood goes back to the left side of the heart, which pumps it through the aorta.
 From there, it goes to the rest of the body.

 If it doesn’t close, blood can flow backward from the aorta to the pulmonary artery.
 That sends too much blood into the lungs and left side of the heart.
 Pressure builds in the blood vessels and heart chambers.
 Over time, that can cause fluid buildup in the lungs and an enlarged heart.

 Your baby may show no outward signs.
-But your doctor may notice that your baby���s heartbeat has a distinctive sound (murmur).
+But the doctor may notice that your baby’s heartbeat has a distinctive sound (called a murmur).
 If the opening is large, this condition affects how well your baby’s heart and lungs work.
 If it's serious, it can cause: